joshmobley/joshmobley.github.io/work.md

 excerpt: "My portfolio of recent projects."
 ---

 I approach my work through multiple lenses.
-Starting my career as a UX Designer, I have a heart and passion for building experience that are intuitive and easy to use.
+Starting my career as a UX Designer, I have a heart and passion for building experiences that are intuitive and easy to use.
 Constantly using data and human-interaction to determine what works well for people is paramount.

 Additionally, I always consider the technical implications of possible design solutions early, to ensure I'm building an extensible, maintainable system that can scale.